Gumbo64/sm64-AI/README.md

 ```
 cd env && make -j16 MAX_PLAYERS=20
 ```
 MAX_PLAYERS is the number of marios playing per environment.
 Even numbers are recommended otherwise hide and seek will not work.
 255 is the maximum, 20 is recommended.
+If you want to change MAX_PLAYERS, delete the env/build/us_pc folder first (my temporary solution)

 2. install python requirements
 ```